Kehrlibj/anthemizer/README.md

 3. Click on the "Fork" button located at the top-right corner of the page.
 You now have a copy of Anthemizer under your GitHub account.

-Clone your forked repository to your local machine:
+4. Clone your forked repository to your local machine:

-git clone <your-fork-url>
+git clone your-fork-url\
-Set up the remote upstream to stay updated with the original repository: git remote add upstream <original-repository-url>
+5. Set up the remote upstream to stay updated with the original repository:\
+git remote add upstream https://github.com/Kehrlibj/anthemizer.git

-Verify that the remote upstream is added successfully: git remote -v
+6. Verify that the remote upstream is added successfully: git remote -v

 ### Making Changes and Reintegrating
 Once you've made the necessary changes and are ready to reintegrate your work, follow these steps:

-1. Commit your changes to your forked repository: git add . git commit -m "Describe your changes"
+1. Commit your changes to your forked repository:\
+git add .
+git commit -m "Describe your changes"

-2. Push the changes to your forked repository: git push origin main
+2. Push the changes to your forked repository:\
+git push origin main
 Visit your forked repository on GitHub.